 social innovation and best practice booklet - part 2

-O.T1.1 Identification of social innovation footprint - actors and instruments (available in 03.2020)
+O.T1.1 Identification of social innovation footprint - actors and instruments (click here to dowNLOAD)

-O.T1.2 Toolbox for increasing transnational Social innovation footprint in Partner regions (available in 03.2020)
+O.T1.2 Toolbox for increasing transnational Social innovation footprint in Partner regions (CLICK HERE TO GO TO THE PLATFORM)

 Outputs will be available in the dates provided above.